LocalCoinIS/how.bitshares.works/docs/user_guide/accounts/referral.rst

  The purpose of the referral program is to incentivize people to bring in more people.
 It compares to a Multi-Level-Marketing (MLM) scheme with the difference of having only **1 level** where referred individuals can opt-out by upgrading their account to a Life-Time Member (LTM).
 Every life time member, can get a cut of the fees based on child accounts linked to ours via referral.

-BitShares Accounts
+LocalCoin Accounts
 ----------------------

-BitShares has several different kinds of accounts:
+LocalCoin has several different kinds of accounts:

  * Basic Account, and
  * Lifetime Member.